opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 ## Emergency Backup & Restore

 Every day OpenCRVS automatically backs up all databases to the following directories on the manager node.
 Every 7 days the data is overwritten to save disk space.

 These files can be automatically backed up to an external server, provisioned during the Ansible command above as a noted option.

-Servers can be stolen, so we highly recommend that once a week, these files should be saved to a password protected and encrypted external harddrive and stored in a secure and approved location.
+We highly recommend that once a week, these files should be saved to a password protected and encrypted external harddrive and stored in a secure and approved location.

 Hearth, OpenHIM and the other databases are saved in mongo .gz zip files here: